lefterisvl83/AIMD/README.md

 ## Requirements
-compute_limit_set.m requires the MPT3 toolbox for generating Polyhedra objects
+`compute_limit_set.m` requires the MPT3 toolbox for generating Polyhedra objects

 ## Saturated AIMD
 The fixed point of our AIMD algorithm contrained by saturators can be computed in search_fixed_point.m for arbitrary AIMD configurations.
-Simulations under constraints can be carried out in
+Simulations under constraints can be carried out in `AIMD_scheduler_and_resource_allocator.m`